grafana/auto-triager/README.md

-# Auto Grafana issue triager with Gemini
+# Auto Grafana issue triager with Gemini and OpenAI (fine tuned models)

 This is a (rather naive) attempt to create an auto triage system for Grafana issues.

 ## How does it work?

+There are two different implementations of the auto triager, one using Gemini with RAG and one using OpenAI fine tuned models.

+### Gemini with RAG

 The auto-triager uses retrieval-augmented generation (RAG) to generate a long list of historic data that is later sent to the remote model for analysis.